itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 <img src="../../assets/images/lab_3_load_test_problem_3.png" width="500"/>

 This will bring us to the Purepath trace details screen.
 Click on the **second node which is the order service** in the trace tree.

 Then click on **Errors** in the table.
 Then click on the down arrow under the **Details** of the Exception.

-When looking at the Exception details we can see the in **Message** details that has the exact error message which caused the failure rate for the Performance test.
-A good best practice is to copy the Dynatrace URL(s) of the screens you want to share with your analysis back to the Application team.
+When looking at the Exception details we can see the in **Message** details the exact error message which caused the failure rate for the Performance test.

 <img src="../../assets/images/lab_3_load_test_problem_4.png" width="500"/>